 Important!
 An "attestation of death" prepared by a doctor or a "declaration of death" prepared by a funeral director are not the right documents for settling an estate.

 The liquidator must do a search to find the last will of the person who died.

-Two separate searches must be done: first, a search of the registry of wills of the Chambre des notaires du Québec (professional order for notaries - website in French only) and second, a search of the registry of wills of the Barreau du Québec (professional order for lawyers).
+Two separate searches must be done: first, a search of the registry of wills of the Chambre des notaires du Québec (professional order for notaries) and second, a search of the registry of wills of the Barreau du Québec (professional order for lawyers – website in French only).

 The liquidator must also look through the deceased’s papers for a will not made by a notary or a lawyer (that is, a holograph will or a will made in front of witnesses.)
 If the deceased made more than one will, the liquidator must use the most recent will to settle the estate.
 A search of the deceased’s papers is necessary even if a will was found in one of the registries of wills.

 The liquidator must also check whether the deceased had a marriage contract or a contract of civil union.
 If there is one, the liquidator must check whether the contract contained a gift to take effect when the deceased dies (for example, a surviving spouse clause).

 If the liquidator doesn’t find a will or a gift to take effect on death, the law decides who inherits the deceased’s property.
 To learn more, read our article Dying Without a Will.

 Step 3: Probate wills not made by a notary.

 Probate is a procedure done by a court or a notary to confirm that the document is the deceased’s last will and that it follows all legal requirements.

 Note: A will made by a notary does not have to be probated.